kiosc-france/teleport/rfd/0153-resource-guidelines.md

   FieldMask update_mask = 2;
 }

-// Response for UpdateFoo.
-message UpdateFooResponse {
-  // The updated foo with any server side generated fields populated.
-  Foo foo = 1;
-}

 // Request for UpsertFoo.
 message UpsertFooRequest {
   // The foo resource to upsert.
   Foo foo = 2;
-}

-// Response for UpsertFoo.
-message UpsertFooResponse {
-  // The upserted foo with any server side generated fields populated.
-  Foo foo = 1;
 }

 // Request for DeleteFoo.